-As a reminder, the Catalogue (aka SSIFWC) is about
+As a reminder, the FreshWater Catalogue (aka SSIFWC) is about

-- raising community awareness about the island’s surface freshwater diversity and importance;
+- raising community awareness about the island’s surface freshwater diversity and ecosystems diversity;

-- gathering data on island freshwater quantity and quality; and
+- gathering data on island freshwater in support of island-wide water resource quantification; and

-- supporting the development of watershed preservation and management activities.
+- supporting the development of island area(s) watershed stewardship.

-To date, the SSIFWC project is still in Year-I startup and is very much in a “science focussed” — “the Microscope” — data collection mode.
-The target: to help address the island’s freshwater resource uncertainties.
-To stay in touch with what we are doing, and some of our field and science findings, have a look at our SSIFWC Watersheds Group Facebook Group page.
+If interested in being in touch with what we are doing and some of our field and science findings, have a look at our SSIFWC Watershed Stewardship Group Facebook Group page.